DasEd955/NodeSignal-Messenger/README.md

 # NodeSignal Messenger

-A multi-client TCP chat application written in C, built from the protocol layer up.
+A multiclient TCP chat application written in C, built from the protocol layer up.
 The system consists of a `select()`/`poll()`-based socket server, a shared binary wire protocol, a SQLite persistence layer, and a GTK4 desktop client driven by a background receive thread.
-Every boundary between components is defined by a narrow, explicitly documented API, and the entire stack is covered by a 2,170-line test suite spanning unit, integration, and end-to-end scenarios.
+Every boundary between components is defined by a narrow, explicitly documented API, and the entire stack is covered by a 2,170 line test suite spanning unit, integration, and end-to-end scenarios.

 ## Table of Contents